The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 Reasons to avoid

+Why we like it: Big, bold, and beautiful, KitchenAid’s Drip Coffee Maker has close to universal appeal.
+The 12-Cup simple controls are easy for any beginner to navigate, and it makes technically perfect filter coffee.
+If it were twice the price, we would still think that it's worth every dollar.
+However, in reality, it represents incredible value.
 In our tests, I didn’t even need the manual to work my way around the machine.
 Brewing a full carafe took eight minutes, which is on the slightly longer side (the average is about five minutes), but the result was worth the wait.
-One of our expert appliance testers, who doesn’t even like coffee, ended up finishing a full cup.
+One of our expert appliance testers, who doesn’t even like coffee, ended up finishing and enjoying a full cup.
 If that’s not an advert for this coffee maker, I don’t know what is.

 Who would it suit?
-Anyone on a budget who doesn't want to sacrifice on ease, quality and style.
+Anyone on a budget who doesn't want to sacrifice on ease, quality, and style.
 The coffee is great, the carafe is nice to pour from, and the mesh filter is dishwasher safe.
 Overall, there’s a lot to love.

 There's more detail in our full KitchenAid Drip Coffee Maker review.

-7. Smeg Drip Coffee Maker
+7. Smeg Retro-Style Drip Coffee Machine

 Our expert review: